authlib/joserfc/docs/guide/jwk.rst

 Generate an "RSA" key
 ~~~~~~~~~~~~~~~~~~~~~

-You can generate an "EC" key with a given key size (in bit):
+You can generate an "RSA" key with a given key size (in bit):

 .. code-block:: python